"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - "Play back how it feels..."

-He wont talk about feelings.
+He wont talk about his feelings.

 Me - "That sounds like solution-focused to me!
 Um...yeah...not different, no difference for me.
 I'm the same person.
 The only difference...I suppose it is a case of...at the very first, not quite knowing where all the pieces were in relation to each other.
 I felt as if I'd been dismembered, parts of me in black plastic bags, that was my psychic state"